Tomorrowland (film): Plot

-In 1964, a young boy named Frank Walker attends the 1964 New York World's Fair to sell his prototype jet pack, but is rejected, as it does not work.
-Frank is approached by a young girl, Athena, who hands him an orange lapel pin with a blue "T" embossed on it, telling him to follow her onto Walt Disney's "It's a Small World" attraction at the Fair's Pepsi-Cola Pavilion.
-Frank obeys and sneaks onto the ride, where the pin is scanned by a laser, and he is transported to Tomorrowland, a futuristic cityscape, where advanced robots fix his jetpack, allowing him to fly and join the secretive world.
+Young boy Frank Walker attends the New York World's Fair to sell his prototype jet pack, but is rejected because it does not work.
+He is approached by the young girl Athena, who hands him an orange lapel pin with a blue "T" embossed on it, telling him to follow her onto Walt Disney's "It's a Small World" attraction at the Fair's Pepsi-Cola Pavilion.
+Frank obeys, sneaking onto the ride.
+There, the pin is scanned by a laser, and he is transported to Tomorrowland, a futuristic cityscape, where advanced robots fix his jetpack, allowing him to fly and join the secretive world.

 In the present day, optimistic teenager Casey Newton repeatedly sabotages the planned demolition of a NASA launch site in Florida.
-Her father, Eddie, is a NASA engineer, but faces losing his job.
+Her father Eddie, a NASA engineer, faces losing his job.
 Casey is eventually caught and arrested.
 At the police station, she finds a pin in her belongings.
-While touching it, the pin transports her to Tomorrowland.
-Her adventure is cut short when the pin's battery runs out.
+Touching it, the pin transports her to Tomorrowland.
+Her adventure is cut short when the pin's battery runs out, leaving Casey stranded in a lake.

 With help from her younger brother Nate, Casey finds a Houston memorabilia store related to the pin.
 The owners attack her when she is unable to divulge where she got the pin, insisting that Casey knows about a "little girl".
 Athena bursts in and defeats the owners, actually Audio-Animatronics, who self-destruct, blowing apart the shop.
-After Casey and Athena steal a car, Athena reveals she is an animatronic, purposed to find and recruit people who fit the ideals of Tomorrowland.
-Athena drops Casey off outside an adult Frank's house in Pittsfield, New York.

-The reclusive, cynical Frank declines Casey's request to take her to Tomorrowland, having been banished from it years ago.
-Inside Frank's house, Casey finds a probability counter marking the end of the world.
+After Casey and Athena steal a car, Athena reveals she is also an animatronic, purposed to find and recruit people who fit the ideals of Tomorrowland.
+She then drops Casey off outside an adult Frank's house in Pittsfield, New York.
+The now reclusive, cynical Frank declines Casey's request to take her to Tomorrowland, having been banished from it years ago.
+Inside his house, Casey finds a probability counter marking the end of the world.
 Frank warns her that the future is doomed, but she disagrees, thus lowering the counter's probability.

-Animatronic assassins arrive to kill Casey, but she and Frank escape, meeting Athena in the woods outside Frank's house.
+Animatronic assassins arrive to kill Casey, but she and Frank escape, meeting Athena in the woods outside his house.
 Frank resents Athena for lying to him about her true nature, but reluctantly agrees to help them get to Tomorrowland.
 Using a teleportation device, the trio travel to the top of the Eiffel Tower.
-Frank explains that Gustave Eiffel, Jules Verne, Nikola Tesla, and Thomas Edison co-founded Plus Ultra, a secret society of futurists, creating Tomorrowland in another dimension, free to make scientific breakthroughs without obstruction, eventually inducting Walt Disney into the society based on his philosophy of "making dreams come true" through imagination and filmmaking aligning with their own principles, thus one of the first transports to Tommorowland was built beneath Disneyland's park attraction of the same name.
+Frank explains that Gustave Eiffel, Jules Verne, Nikola Tesla, and Thomas Edison co-founded Plus Ultra, a secret society of futurists, creating Tomorrowland in another dimension, free to make scientific breakthroughs without obstruction.
 The trio use an antique rocket, called the Spectacle, hidden beneath the Eiffel Tower to travel to Tomorrowland.